DynastyIV4/BitHeroes-Bot/README.md

 <h2 align="center">Installation Instructions</h2>

 <p align="center">
-    <a href="https://github.com/elwoujdi/BotHeroes/releases/latest">Download the latest release</a>
+    <a href="https://github.com/elwoujdi/BitHeroes-Bot/releases/latest">Download the latest release</a>
 </p>

 <h2 align="center">Setup Instructions</h2>

 <ul align="center">
     1. If your Steam Bit Heroes game is fullscreen, change it to windowed.<br>
-    2. Open the BotHeroes.exe.<br>
+    2. Open the BitHeroes-Bot.exe.<br>
-    3. Set your game path, enable automation, and configure your settings inside BotHeroes.<br>
+    3. Set your game path, enable automation, and configure your settings inside BitHeroes-Bot.<br>
     4. Click the ON/OFF button to start the auto-pilot.<br>
 </ul>